ircdocs/modern-irc/index.md

 Specific prefixes and moderation levels are covered in the [Channel Membership Prefixes](#channel-membership-prefixes) section.

 ---

 # IRC Concepts

 This section is devoted to describing the concepts behind the organisation of the IRC protocol and how the current implementations deliver different classes of messages.

+This section ONLY deals with the spanning-tree topology, shown in the figure below.
+This is because this is the topology specified and used in all IRC software today, and other topologies are only being experimented with thus far.

                               1--\
                                   A        D---4